alexqwerty2000/FoodOrderApp/README.md

-# FoodOrderApp
+# Food Searching App
-Food Order App with react-native
+Food Searching App with react-native

 For view results do next commands on IDE terminal: